Likhon22/recommendation_system/README.md

 Run `python ingest.py` to create the index first.

-### Error: "OPENAI_API_KEY not found"
+### Error: Ollama returns 500 or fails

-Make sure you've added your API key to the `.env` file.
+- Make sure Ollama is running: `ollama serve`
+- Make sure the model is pulled: `ollama pull llama2`
+- Try a smaller model if you have low RAM/CPU: `ollama pull phi3`
+- Check Ollama logs for details
+- If Ollama fails, the service will fall back to retrieval-only answers

 ### Translation not working

-The `googletrans` library may need internet connection.
+The `deep-translator` library may need internet connection.
 Check your network.

 ### Missing CSV files

 The script will skip missing files with a warning.
 Add all 6 CSV files for complete coverage.

-# 🌾 Rice Disease Detection — RAG Service
+# 🌾 Rice Disease Detection — RAG Service (Ollama Edition)

-A FastAPI-based Retrieval-Augmented Generation (RAG) service that answers questions about rice diseases using a FAISS-backed vector store and a generative LLM.
+A FastAPI-based Retrieval-Augmented Generation (RAG) service that answers questions about rice diseases using a FAISS-backed vector store and a local generative LLM via Ollama.
 The service supports English and Bangla (Bangla queries are auto-translated).

-This README gives step-by-step instructions to set up a Python virtual environment, install dependencies, create the FAISS index from CSV files, run the service locally, and run basic tests.
+This README gives step-by-step instructions to set up a Python virtual environment, install dependencies, create the FAISS index from CSV files, install and run Ollama, run the service locally, and run basic tests.

 ## Prerequisites

 - Python 3.8 or newer
 - Bash (instructions assume a Unix-like shell)
 - Internet access for model downloads and translations
-- An API key for the LLM provider the code uses (see Environment Variables)
+- [Ollama](https://ollama.com/) installed and running locally

 ## Dependencies

 All Python packages are listed in `requirements.txt`.
 Key packages include:

 - fastapi, uvicorn
-- langchain, langchain-community, langchain-google-genai
+- langchain, langchain-community
 - faiss-cpu, sentence-transformers
 - python-dotenv, pandas, deep-translator, langdetect